kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **Job deletion** relies on garbage collection:
   - The controller-created `Workload` and `PodGroup` objects carry a controller `ownerReference` to the Job, so they are deleted when the Job is deleted.
-  - A controller-created `PodGroup` for a delegated Job is owned by the parent workload controller and is deleted with the parent.
   - A `PodGroup` `DELETE` executes immediately, but the object stays in terminating state until the finalizer observes all referencing pods terminal.
 The `blockOwnerDeletion` is unset on the Pod ownerRef so the garbage collector adds no further dependency.